ZoneMinder/zmeventnotification/hook/README.md

 As always, if you are trying to figure out how this works, do this in 3 steps:

 **STEP 1: Make sure the scripts(s) work**
-- Run the python script manually with `--image <path/to/image/image.jpg>` to see if it works
+- Run the python script manually to see if it works (refer to sections above on how to run them manuall)
-- `./detect_wrapper.sh <eid>` --> make sure it downloads a proper image for that eid.
-Make sure it correctly invokes detect_xxx.py If not, fix it.
-Note that by default the wrapper script passed the `--delete` option to remove the downloaded image.
-While testing, remove the `--delete` option
+- `./detect_wrapper.sh <eid> <mid>` --> make sure it downloads a proper image for that eid.
+Make sure it correctly invokes detect_xxx.py If not, fix it. (`<mid>` is optional and is used to apply a crop mask if specified)
-- Make sure the `IMAGE_PATH` you've chosen in `detect_wrapper.sh` is WRITABLE by www-data (or apache) before you move to step 2
+- Make sure the `image_path` you've chosen in the config file is WRITABLE by www-data (or apache) before you move to step 2

 **STEP 2: run zmeventnotification in MANUAL mode**
 * `sudo zmdc.pl stop zmeventnotification.pl`